-Brazil's Lula fights prison order, won't turn himself in: source
+Brazil's Lula fights prison order, won't turn himself in -source

-BRASILIA/SAO BERNARDO DO CAMPO, Brazil (Reuters) - Brazil’s former President Luiz Inacio Lula da Silva will not turn himself in to serve a 12-year prison sentence for corruption, a party source with knowledge of his thinking said on Friday, adding he will wait until a higher court rules on a last-minute appeal.
+BRASILIA/SAO BERNARDO DO CAMPO, Brazil (Reuters) - Brazil’s former President Luiz Inacio Lula da Silva will not turn himself in to serve a 12-year prison sentence for bribery until a higher court rules on a last-minute appeal, a party source with knowledge of the matter said on Friday.

-Lula’s lawyers urged the appeals court to suspend the prison order, arguing they had not been given time to exhaust procedural appeals and painting the case as an effort to remove him from the presidential race he is currently leading.
+Lula’s lawyers urged the Superior Court of Justice, Brazil’s top appeals court, to suspend the prison order.
+They argue they have not exhausted procedural appeals and painted the case as an effort to remove Lula from the presidential race he leads.

-It was not clear if the higher court would intervene before a 5 p.m.
-(2000 GMT) deadline for the former president to start serving time for bribery and money laundering.
+It was not clear if the higher court would rule before a 5 p.m.
+(2000 GMT) deadline for the former president to start serving his sentence.
+Federal police in Sao Paulo declined to say if they would attempt to forcibly take Lula into custody, a move that could trigger intense clashes with his supporters.

+The court on Friday rejected a third-party’s request that Lula remain free, but had yet to rule on the same plea made by Lula’s own lawyers, his legal team said.

-Lula spent his last hours ahead of that deadline huddling with aides and allies at the headquarters of the steelworkers union in metropolitan Sao Paulo where he got his start in Brazilian politics.
+Lula spent his last hours ahead of the deadline with aides and allies at the headquarters of a steelworkers union he once led in metropolitan Sao Paulo.

-“We are gathered here with our supporters in the birthplace of the Workers Party ... so we can combat this injustice,” said party leader Gleisi Hoffman.
-“Lula is innocent!”

-Hundreds of die-hard supporters in red shirts thronged outside the union offices late into the night on Thursday, cheering spirited defenses of Lula, who sought refuge inside.
-Many remained camped outside the building early on Friday.
+Hundreds of die-hard supporters, dressed in the trademark red shirts of Lula’s Workers Party, surrounded the union building on Friday afternoon.
+They cheered spirited defenses of Lula made by union leaders standing atop a sound truck.

+Union leaders said in an statement posted on their website that Lula would speak to the crowd at 3 p.m.
+(1800 GMT).

+Many of those in the crowd, including workers, students and land rights activists, had camped overnight in the streets.

+“We are here to show that the workers will resist this attack against democracy,” said Jorge Nazareno, a union leader who said he had met briefly with Lula on Friday morning.

-The same union was the launchpad for Lula’s political career nearly four decades ago, when he led nationwide strikes that helped to end Brazil’s 1964-85 military government.
+The same union was the launch pad for Lula’s political career nearly four decades ago, when he led nationwide strikes that helped to end Brazil’s 1964-85 military government.

 Lula’s everyman style and unvarnished speeches electrified masses long governed by the elite and eventually won him two terms as president, from 2003 to 2011, when he oversaw robust economic growth and falling inequality amid a commodities boom.